 Queens Drive, Childwall, Liverpool 15

-Christ the King is a fine modern church, designed by L. A. G. Prichard and Son, who were one of the most interesting designers of religious buildings in the northwest of England during the post war period.
+A fine modern church, designed by L. A. G. Prichard & Son, who were one of the most interesting designers of religious buildings in the northwest of England during the post-war period.
 The church benefits from a strong architectural concept based on a centralised plan and a bold structural system, which give it a distinctive character.
 A number of changes have taken place, mostly sensitive to the character of the building, though because of these, the church no longer retains its original form.

-The church of Christ the King was built in 1966-67 to replace a modest Gothic church of 1928 designed by William Ellis.
+The church of Christ the King was built in 1966-7 to replace a modest Gothic church of 1928 designed by William Ellis.
 The earlier building, which is used as an annexe still stands on the opposite side of Queen’s Drive.
-In 2006 there was a fire which seriously damaged the interior of Christ the King, and led to extensive restoration and re-ordering.
+In 2006 there was a fire which seriously damaged the interior of Christ the King, and led to extensive restoration and reordering.
 In 2007 a new meeting room and ancillary facilities were added on the west side.
-The parish has three churches, Christ the King, Our Lady of Good Hope and St Pascal Babylon.

 The roof is supported on eight immense laminated timber beams that cantilever forward in the manner of crucks to pick up a ring beam at the base of the pyramid.
 The plan was intended to have a central altar, illuminated by the glazed pyramid, but the glazing failed to keep out the rain, and the sanctuary appears always to have been placed at the south (cardinal) side.
 The lighting is otherwise all indirect, and without the central lantern, the internal effect is rather too dim.
 On the north side there is a gallery, built originally to accommodate the organ and choir, but now disused, and the east and west projections contain chapels.
 In the eastern chapel is an altar and reredos designed by Giles Gilbert Scott in 1936 for the Good Shepherd sisters at Wavertree, and moved to Christ the King in 1993.
 It is a typically refined composition in polished black marble with a statue of the Virgin in a canopied niche, but strangely out of place in this modernist church.